Enthusiastic crowd at demonstrations of self-driving cars in Helmond

-In May 2016 the Brainport Region in the Netherlands can prepare itself for an international event in the field of cooperative driving: GCDC 2016.
-The Grand Cooperative Driving Challenge (GCDC) is one of the highlights of the i-GAME project, a European research project, supported by the European Commission, in which the next step towards the cooperative automation of vehicles are taken.
+During the weekend of 28 and 29 May 2016 the city of Helmond was the centre of an international event in the field of cooperative driving: the Grand Cooperative Driving Challenge.
+The GCDC 2016 was one of the highlights of the i-GAME project, a European research project, supported by the European Commission, in which the next step towards the cooperative automation of vehicles are taken.

 Road traffic continues to face significant challenges regarding congestion, traffic safety and emissions.
 The combination of vehicle automation (making it self-driving) and vehicle-to-vehicle and vehicle-to-infrastructure communication may provide a solution to some of these issues.
 To enable these improvements, vehicle-to-vehicle cooperation is only possible if we can agree on what we want to communicate with each other and when we do it.
 That is precisely the aim of the i-GAME: to prove a basis for cooperative automated driving in an international context.